dougsweetser/Q/docs/Gravity/space-times-time_invariance.md

 ![B equals t, x sub 1, x sub 2, x sub 3.
 H equals the hyperbolic cosine of alpha, the hyperbolic sine of alpha, 0, 0.
-B goes to B prime equals H B the conjugate of H plus one half the difference of the congugate of H H B and the conjugate of the conjugate of H the conjugate of H times B](../images/Gravity/boost_along_x.png)
+B goes to B prime equals H B the conjugate of H plus one half the difference of the conjugate of H H B and the conjugate of the conjugate of H the conjugate of H times B](../images/Gravity/boost_along_x.png)

 Quaternions provide another way to write these expressions.
 Nothing new is